goldstar/bing-ads-simple-api/README.md

 }
 ```

 Access tokens expire after 60 minutes.
 Alternatively, you can pass in a `refresh_token` and a new access_token will be fetched as needed.
-See the Bing API documentation for more details on the configuring authentication.
+This refresh token will last 90 days.
+Use the script `ruby bing_auth_token.rb` to generate a refresh token.
+See the Bing API documentation for more details on [configuring authentication](https://docs.microsoft.com/en-us/bingads/guides/authentication-oauth?view=bingads-12#authorizationcode).

 ### Reporting